AvigailLaing/AvigailLaing/README.md

 ## 🌸 About Me
 I’m a student at the **University of Florida** passionate about building technology that’s secure, meaningful, and beautifully designed.

-I love blending creativity with logic — whether that’s developing web apps, defending systems, or helping others grow through code and content.
+I love blending creativity with logic, whether by developing web apps or Android/iOS apps off of my latest ideas or defending systems with clever cybersecurity tactics.

 💡 I’m all about:
 - 🔒 **Cybersecurity & ethical hacking** — turning curiosity into defense.